burlachenkok/exploring-python3/python3-note.md

 * [getattr()](https://docs.python.org/3/library/functions.html?highlight=getattr#getattr) - get the value of an attribute

 There is also no division of fields into public/private/protected as it is in C++ and there are no different types of inheritances.
-However, in Python, there is a limited type of support for `private` names, which we will describe later.
+In Python, there is a limited type of support for `private` names, which we will describe later.

 > Payment for this flexibility - the class methods invoke mechanism implementation is suboptimal for Python runtime compared to available options for C and C++.

-## Some Language Differences Between Python and C++
+## Language Differences Between Python and C++

 1. Assignments opertor `=` does not copy data.
 The language just binds a right object to the left operand of the `=` operator.
 So equal operator `=` does not copy data, it reassigns object reference.

 2. In Python class data attributes override method attributes with the same name.
 To avoid accidental name conflicts, which may cause hard-to-find bugs in large programs, it is wise to use some kind of convention that minimizes the chance of conflicts.

-3. Nothing in Python makes it possible to enforce data hiding - it is all based upon convention.
+3. Essentially nothing in Python makes it possible to enforce data hiding - it is all based upon convention.

 4. In Python, when using logical connectives, the result of a compound expression is equal to the result of the last subexpression evaluated.
 In C and C++ the result of a Boolean expression with short-circuiting is always an integer 0 or 1:

     ```cpp